jkliou/moodle-repository_m27tube/README.md

 - All the authorships and credits of the original authors has been kept.
 Yay for them.
 - I'd love to declare this distributed under the 3-Clause BSD license but I'm afraid, this is GPL v3.

+## Bonus

+- It seems that the plugin is also working under Moodle 2.6, but please, please, please... consider upgrading ASAP.
+It's really unsecure to run fully unsupported versions.
+At very least jump to the LTS (long term support) guard's van.

 Enjoy, ciao, stronk7 :-)